dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     Imperative code frequently utilizes statements.
 A statement is a piece of code which performs some action.

-    Declarative code relies more on expressions.
+    Declarative code relies more on `expressions`.
     An expression is a piece of code which evaluates to some value.

 Functional programming `favors`: